-At Nemours, our pediatric speech and language therapy programs treat children with hearing impairment, cochlear implants, and birth defects such as cleft lip and palate.
-Also, we work with children with other general speech and language disorders or delays.
-At home, we work with you, the parents, to carry over your child's newly learned skills for quicker, longer-lasting results.
+At Nemours, our pediatric speech and language therapy programs treat children with hearing impairment, cochlear implants and birth defects such as cleft lip and palate.
+Our specialists also work with children who have other general speech and language disorders or delays.
+We also work directly with you, the parents, to help transition your child's newly learned skills into your family’s home for quicker, longer-lasting results.

 A speech disorder refers to a problem with the actual production of sounds, whereas a language disorder refers to a difficulty understanding or putting words together to communicate ideas.

 Speech therapy programs also work with children who have other general speech and language disorders or delays, including:

 - articulation disorders, which are difficulties producing sounds in syllables or saying words incorrectly to the point that other people can't understand what's being said